indrajithi/indrajithi.github.io/content/posts/a-simple-qr-based-food-ordering-app.md

 3. **Select and order:** Choose the items you want and place the order.
 4. **Order via WhatsApp:** The order gets sent through your WhatsApp to the cook's WhatsApp number.

-This system eliminates the need to verify the user, as the cook can identify the location of the order from the QR code and deliver it accordingly.
+This system eliminates the need to verify the user, as the cook can identify the location of the order from the message and deliver it accordingly.

 ## Demo